-Ebola-hit DR Congo to begin vaccination
+Ebola-hit DR Congo begins vaccination

 The WHO has sent more than 4,000 doses to the Democratic Republic of Congo, with another batch set to follow.

-Health care providers and funeral workers will be vaccinated initially, before the programme is extended to more than 500 people who may have come into contact with those infected with the virus, in a so-called "ring vaccination".
+Health care providers and funeral workers are being vaccinated initially, before the programme is extended to more than 500 people who may have come into contact with those infected with the virus, in a so-called "ring vaccination".

 What are the challenges?